+Note.
 PCI = phase coordination index (Plotnik et al., 2007), MA/LA = more/less affected side, gav = Cohen’s dav effect size corrected with Hedge’s g. *LA/MA refers to the shoulder of the contralateral shoulder-hip pair.
 Arm swing for three subjects was treated as functionally absent in one or both shoulders, which reduced the degrees of freedom for the t-tests of some variables.

 Bilateral difference in DTC

-Shoulder ROM DTC was not significantly different between LA and MA sides, t16=-1.26, p=.225; and the equivalence test was also not significant (p=.467), preventing a conclusion of equivalence to a healthy older adult population.
-Shoulder ROM CoV DTC was not significantly different between sides, t(16)=1.62, p=.125; nor was the test of equivalence (p=.808).
-Shoulder peak flexion DTC was not significantly different between sides, t16=-1.13, p=.276; nor was the test of equivalence (p=.177).
-Hip ROM DTC was significantly different between sides, M = -0.967° 95% CI [−1.8,−0.15], t16=-2.52, p=.023, and was not equivalent (p=.88).
-Hip ROM CoV DTC was not significantly different between sides, t(16)=1.17, p=.26; nor was the test of equivalence (p=.378).
-Hip peak flexion was not significantly different between sides, t16=-0.69, p=.502; nor was the test of equivalence (p=.223).
-Ipsilateral shoulder-hip phase variability DTC was not significantly different between sides, t(13)=1.64, p=.124; nor was the test of equivalence (p=.614).
-Upper intralimb phase variability DTC was not significantly different between sides, t(13)=0.93, p=.369; nor was the test of equivalence (p=.342).
-Lower intralimb phase variability DTC was not significantly different between sides, t(16)=1.53, p=.146; and was statistically equivalent (p=.004).
+Equivalence tests for difference in DTC between sides are reported in Table 4.
+Hip ROM DTC was significantly different between sides, M = -0.967°, and was not equivalent (p=.88), preventing a conclusion of equivalence to a healthy older adult population (See Fig. 1).
+Lower intralimb phase variability DTC was not significantly different between sides, and was statistically equivalent (p=.004).

+Table 4.
+Tests of equivalence in DTC between sides